Aseronni/official-aseronnis-lab-site/README.md

 ## Features

 - **Terraformation Unknown**: A sci-fi game in development.
-Currently In Early Access and stay tuned for the **1.0 release** (LEGACY is the Turbowarp version, the new version will be made in unity and will be the normal version).
+Currently In Early Access and stay tuned for updates!
+(LEGACY is the Turbowarp version, the new version will be made in unity and will be the normal version).
 - Contact: Reach out for feedback, or general inquiries.

 ## License